Critical Analysis of Driving to the Funeral

 To begin with, she quotes the statistics by The National Highway Safety Administration that determined the correlation between the higher number of deaths among sixteen-year-olds licensed to drive and 17-year-olds.

-It was found to be much lower among the more mature 17-year-olds than the 16-year-olds.
+It was much lower among the more mature 17-year-olds than the 16-year-olds.
 Furthermore, she cites 1984, the presumed solution to the problem, in which the drinking age was raised.
 However, there has been no considerable effect from the regulation.
-This is also in line with other stiffer regulations such as the ones placed in New Jersey.
-These have also been found not to be effective as youngsters still flaunt this regulation in youthful defiance.
+This also aligns with other stiffer regulations like those in New Jersey.
+These have also been found ineffective as youngsters still flaunt this regulation in youthful defiance.

 Based on the author’s approach and support of her statements, she strongly appears to have expected opposition.
 Parents who allow their children to drive at a young age are the major part of the audience that would seem to oppose the argument.
 Those in opposition would argue that driving increases the child’s freedom and allows the parents more time to focus on pertinent issues.
 However, the author counters this argument by presenting the rhetorical choice of whether parents want to see their children receiving their diplomas alive or posthumously.